gbmhunter/blog/content/pcb-design/component-packages/pp9-component-package/index.md

 ## Comments

-The PP9 package is a less common 9V battery size (compared to the {{% link-rel text="PP3" src="pp3-component-package/" %}}).
+The PP9 package is a less common 9V battery size (compared to the {{% link text="PP3" src="pp3-component-package/" %}}).
 Zinc carbon 9V batteries come in this package.

 {{< figure src="/images/2015/10/pp9-component-package-9v-eveready-silver-battery.jpg" width="279px" caption="A 9V battery in the PP9 component package."  >}}